KevinTungDHR/Canvas-Teaching-Tool/README.md

   * Adding intermediate, and advanced levels to show more complex Canvas concepts.
   * Having tabs in the Code Editor to show the underyling HTML and CSS of the canvas elements.
   * Create draggable canvas elements.
+  * Hover over elements to provide tool tips
+  * Animated demos to provide examples of how Canvas elements work.